DevMountain/sql-2-afternoon/README.md

 3. Get the first name, last name, and support rep's first name and last name from all customers.
     * Support reps are on the Employee table.
 4. Get the album title and the artist name from all albums.
-5. Get all Playlist Tracks where the playlist name is Music
+5. Get all Playlist Tracks where the playlist name is Music.
-6. Get all Tracknames for playlistId 5
+6. Get all Tracknames for playlistId 5.
-7. Now we want all tracknames and the playlist name that they're on (You'll have to use 2 joins)
+7. Now we want all tracknames and the playlist name that they're on ( 2 joins ).
-8. Get all Tracks that are alternative and show me the track name and the album name (2 joins)
+8. Get all Tracks that are alternative and show me the track name and the album name ( 2 joins ).

 ### Solution